-Active from early spring through late fall, bumble bees need access to a variety of nectar- and pollen-producing flowers so food will be available throughout all stages of the insects’ life cycle.
-Native plants are best because they have coevolved with indigenous bumble bees.
+Active from early spring through late fall, bumble bees need access to a variety of nectar- and pollen-producing flowers as food for the adult bees as well as their larvae.

 Ensure bumble bees have nesting sites.

-Most bumble bees nest underground in holes made by larger animals, while others nest above ground in abandoned bird nests, grass tussocks or cavities such as hollow logs or spaces beneath rocks.
+Most bumble bees nest in hives in underground holes made by larger animals, while some nest above ground in abandoned bird nests, grass tussocks or cavities such as hollow logs or spaces beneath rocks.
 In gardens, they may also use compost piles or unoccupied birdhouses.

 Protect hibernation habitat.

 Because most queens overwinter in small holes on or just below the ground’s surface, avoid raking, tilling or mowing your yard until April or May.
 If you do need to mow, do so with the mower blade set at the highest safe level and leave fallen leaves where they fall on your property.
 It’s natural mulch and offers cover for bumble bees.